jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 We had it all worked out once upon a Time.
 Then what happened?
-It’s all just a joke, now.
+It's all just a joke, now.

 Life is a winding path,
 we don't know